moralesmario/docs-as-code-tutorial/docs/repo.md

-# Hosting Your Documentation Project in GitHub
+# Hosting Your Project in GitHub

 This section explains how to store your project files in a remote repository.

+---

 ## Creating a GitHub Repository

-First, you need to create a GitHub repository where you will host your documentation files.
+Follow the next steps to create a GitHub repository to host your documentation files.

 1. Go to [GitHub](https://github.com/) and login or create a new account if you don't have one.
 2. Create a new repository.